 - Mud Kitchens are fantastic fun for children and make a great addition to any Outdoor Classroom.
 Check out local pallet suppliers!
 These will work wonders in creating your structure and stages to work on.
 You can even create a school compost area (no food) or make small storage areas to keep your kit.

-- Get the parents involved with helping build your areas, the Dads will love it!
+- Get the parents involved with helping build your areas, they will love it!

 What else do you need?
 See if you can get your hands on the following, they are bound to be helpful…